TFSA: Set Up, but with a Catch?

-We dealt with our customary customer representative, andthe first thing we foundout is that the TFSA is actually an account for a single person, OK, good to know that.
-We also found out that my wife and I can set up accounts so we can actually shelter $10,000 a year instead of just $5,000 which is a good thing.
+We dealt with our customary customer representative.
+The first thing we found out is that the TFSA is an account for a single person.
+OK, good to know that.
+We found out that my wife and I can set up accounts to shelter $10,000 a year instead of just $5,000.
+I liked this.

-Our next knowledge point was that the TFSA is actually not going to be set up until January 2nd, which I assumed would be the case, so we were in fact only “pre-registering” for the investment vehicle.
+Our subsequent knowledge point was that the TFSA will not be set up until January 2nd, 2009.
+I assumed this would be the case, so we were, in fact, only “pre-registering” for the investment vehicle.

-TD offers a bunch of different TFSA vehicles, but I had already decided that a true investment account with TD Waterhouse gives me the most flexibility, so that is the vehicle we used for the TFSA.
-Half way through signing a bunch of documents another important knowledge point was divulged by our Customer Service agent, evidently with a TD Waterhouse TFSA there is a $50.00 service charge every year.
+TD offers many different TFSA vehicles, but I had already decided that an actual investment account with TD Waterhouse gives me the most flexibility, which is the vehicle we used for the TFSA.
+Halfway through signing many documents, our Customer Service agent divulged another vital knowledge point.
+Evidently, with a TD Waterhouse TFSA, there is a $50.00 service charge every year.

-I was lucky that my wife was present because I am sure I would have said “WTF!”, but I asked for the rep to repeat what she had said, and she said that since this is a TD Waterhouse account there is a $50 fee every year (on top of all stock purchase fees and such), however, if I E-Register this fee would be waived (I am not clear if it is waived in perpetuity or just this year), so I will be E-registering, but this one point threw me for a bit of a loop.
+I was lucky that my wife was present because I am sure I would have said “WTF!” but I asked the rep to repeat what she said.
+Since this is a TD Waterhouse account, she said that there is a $50 fee every year (on top of all stock purchase fees and such).
+However, this fee would be waived (I am not clear if it is waived in perpetuity or just this year), so I will be E-registering.
+Still, this one point threw me for a bit of a loop.

 It means you have to sign up for TD’s e-services, so you will only get your statements and tax documents electronically — saves them on postage.
 There’s a link to “e-services” at the top of your webbroker page when signed in.